harborhq/r-token/README.md

 |:-----------|:--------------- |:-------------------------------- |:----------------------------------------------------------------- |
 | Owner      | Can Mint        | Transfer Owner / Replace Service | Update Token-Level Settings / Transfer Ownership / Transfer Admin |
 | Admin      | N/A             | N/A                              | Update Participant-Level Settings                                 |

-## Collaborators

-* foobarfighter

-## Discussion Forum

-Have questions or want to contribute?
-Ping the team and join the conversation at https://gitter.im/harborhq.